Now is the time to try new things.

 This can feel intimidating at first, but with some practice and a dash of courage, you may soon see the benefits that actively engaging in class can have on your learning—and on your grades.

 Tips to get you started

 Do the readings

-Pick a class or a week’s worth of readings and give them a close read—taking meticulous notes, highlighting quotes, the whole shabang.
-The worst part about speaking up in class is not feeling confident in what you’re saying, so if you hone in on a select number of readings, it can help to boost your confidence when it comes to contributing to discussion.
+Pick a class' or a week’s worth of readings and give them a close read—taking meticulous notes, highlighting quotes, the whole shebang.
+The worst part about speaking up in class is not feeling confident in what you’re saying, so if you hone in on a select number of readings, it can help boost your confidence when you contribute to discussion.

 Ask questions (or even just one)

 This is an easy way to show that you’ve engaged with the course material, while also stimulating further conversation.
 When you do the readings, make note of any sections that you’re unsure about, and craft a question from this to bring to class.
 Odds are you won’t be the only one who has that same question.